AFIA Hosted Rice Run

-The Andrews Filipino International Association (AFIA), a student club on the campus of Andrews University, is hosting its annual Rice Run from Oct.
+The Andrews Filipino International Association (AFIA), a student club on the campus of Andrews University, hosted its annual Rice Run from Oct.
 4–18, 2020.
 Available across the entire U.S. and Canada, the virtual 5k is a fundraising event to benefit Médecins Sans Frontières/Doctors Without Borders (MSF).

 Doctors Without Borders is an international aid organization committed to providing medical care for people who have been afflicted by war, disaster or disease.
 The group believes that everyone should have access to healthcare regardless of race, age or gender.
 Much of their work is made possible by the generosity of individual donors, who contribute to more than 85 percent of Doctors Without Borders’ total operating finances.
 All proceeds from the Rice Run will go to supporting the organization.